Nepal Heritage Tour - 10 Days

 The Ashoka pillar is said to have been erected by the Indian Emperor Ashoka in 250 BC and bears an inscription confirming this as the birth place of the Buddha.
 A stone image of Maya Devi giving birth to Lord Buddha as she holds onto a branch is seen in the Maya Devi temple.

 Later transfer from Lumbini to Tansen, Palpa; approximately 85 Kms / 3 hrs drive.

-Transfer from Palpa to Pokhara; 115-kms/ 5 – 6 hours drive.
-Upon arrival, check in at hotel.
+Transfer from Palpa to Pokhara 5 – 6 hours drive.
+Upon arrival, check in at the hotel.

-We wake up early today to catch a glimpse of the spectacular sunrise over the Himalayas.
-After we have breakfast, we head to Pokhara on a tourist bus, van or a car, depending on the size of the group.
+We woke up early today to catch a glimpse of the spectacular sunrise over the Himalayas.
+After we have breakfast, we head to Pokhara on a tourist bus, van, or car, depending on the size of the group.

 Breakfast at the hotel.
 You will have a private vehicle and a professional tour guide at your disposal.
 The places we visit are as below: